Human rights in Transnistria: 2007—2010

 Transnistrian residents with automobiles registered in Moldova have seen their cars confiscated by Transnistrian authorities.

 During the Moldovan municipal elections on June 3, 2007, the Transnistrian authorities prevented the inhabitants of Corjova, a village in the security zone under the administrative control of Chişinău, from participating in the elections.
 A local councillor, Iurie Cotofana, was arrested and beaten badly enough to require hospitalization.
 Corjova's mayor, Valeriu Miţul, - who was up for re-election - received death threats.
 Valentin Besleag, a candidate for Corjova's mayoral office was also arrested.

 In April 2010 the journalist Ernest Vardanean was arrested, being accused of espionage in favour of Moldova.

 A similar case was that of Ilie Cazacu from Bender, arrested on 19 March 2010 for high treason and espionage in favour of Moldova.
 As the parents of Ilie Cazacu did not receive news about him, they started in June 2010 a hunger strike in front of the Russian Embassy in Chişinău.
 On 31 October 2011 Ilie Cazacu was pardoned by President Smirnov and released.

 On 18 June 2010 Moldovan human rights organization Promo-Lex accused authorities of Transnistria in detaining Elena Dobroviţcaia from Bender, who was arrested allegedly because her mother went to a hospital in Chişinău instead of presenting herself at the request of the authorities from Bender.
 Attempts were made by Moldova's mass media to connect this situation with case of Ilie Cazacu.
 On 2 July 2010 Ministry of Interior of Transnistria published refutation, stating that Elena Dobroviţcaia was detained in temporary detention facility for 72 hours because during search at her flat 40 thousands rubles were found, probably belonging to her mother who was accused in fraud and theft.
 According to Ministry of Interior Elena was released after 72 hours of detainment.

+Restriction on the redress for violation of human rights

+The Criminal Code of Transnistria criminalises the denial of the 'positive role' of the peacekeeping mission of the Russian Federation in the Pridnestrovian Republic under Article 278-3 through the use of public actions, statements, or use of media, information, telecommunication networks by a fine of 500-1000 roubles or a term of imprisonment of up to three years.
+Likewise the publication of propaganda or public display of paraphernalia, symbolism attributed to extremist organisations is punished under Article 278-4.

+Concerningly, to 'knowingly submit a false application to law enforcement agencies of foreign states' is also prohibited under Article 280-1.
+This theoretically restricts a person the ability to make a complaint to international bodies for adjudication.
+The punishment is 2500-3500 roubles or a term of imprisonment of up to 5 years and a ban on holding a position or participation in the Transnistrian government.